 Tae-Hyun Shin received his BS degree in chemistry from Yonsei University in 2010.
 He is currently a graduate student at Yonsei University.
-His research interest is on the design and construction of functionalized inorganic nanoparticles for molecular imaging.
+His research interest is on the design and construction of functionalized nanoparticles inorganic molecular imaging.

 Youngseon Choi